telefonicaid/fiware-pep-steelskin/README.md

 ```

 ## <a name="configuration"/> Configuration
 All the configuration of the proxy is stored in the `config.js` file in the root of the project folder.
-This values operate as the default values for all the importante configuration pieces of data, so is important none of them are removed.
+The values set inside config.js operate as the default values for all the important pieces of configuration data, so it is important none of them are removed (you can change them to suit your needs, as long as they have a valid value).

 Another way of configuring the component is through the use of environment variables, although less configuration options are exposed with this mechanism.